The Cuban regime seeks new players to confront the electricity crisis

 Díaz-Canel announces reforms to incorporate new economic actors in response to Cuba's worst electrical crisis in decades.

-The statements come at a time when the national electric power system is experiencing a critical situation, marked by generation deficits that often exceed half of the national demand, and by an increasing dependence on fuels that the country struggles to import due to a lack of foreign currency.
+The statements come at a time when the national electric power system is facing a critical situation, marked by generation deficits that often exceed half of the national demand, and by an increasing dependence on fuels that the country struggles to import due to a lack of foreign currency.

 However, the expert Jorge Piñón warned this Friday that the situation will not improve in the short term: there are between 10 and 11 thermoelectric units out of service, nearly 60% of the 19 units across the eight plants in the country.

-New actors to sustain the economy
+New players to sustain the economy

 But the official response to the crisis is not limited to the energy sector.

-Among the most significant measures is the strengthening of municipal autonomy, allowing territories to directly manage exports, imports, investments, and local development projects.
+Among the most significant measures is the strengthening of municipal autonomy, allowing local territories to directly manage exports, imports, investments, and local development projects.

 Filed under: